 Nebraska's Natural Resources Districts are conducting extensive groundwater quality monitoring, focusing on nitrate and pesticides, and have instituted many Groundwater Management Areas (GWMAs).
 Most of the NRDs have submitted groundwater quality monitoring data to the Database.
 The other NRDs are submitting data through a cooperative agreement with USGS.
-The NRDs have also developed a Statewide Groundwater Monitoring Network that has been sampled for nine years.
-The NRDs data is vital to the Database, and their implementation of GWMAs is essential in the protection of groundwater quality in Nebraska.
+The NRDs have also participated in a Statewide Groundwater Monitoring Network that has been sampled for ten years.
+The NRDs' data are vital to the Database, and their implementation of GWMAs is essential in the protection of groundwater quality in Nebraska.
 NRDs with GWMAs have encouraged and in some places, required farm operator certification, soil testing for nitrogen, irrigation water management, and other best management practices.
 It will be through these GWMAs and related practices that Nebraskans will see a decrease in contaminants such as nitrate over the next several decades.

 Concentrations and trends of contaminants.
-Last year was the first year that the data from the Statewide Groundwater Monitoring Network was utilized to show trends of nitrate detected in the State's groundwater.
-These data indicated that nitrate concentrations tend to decrease with depth of the well.
-Also, there was no clear trend (up or down) in the nitrate concentrations in groundwater for the data gathered from 2000 to the present.
 Looking back at previous reports (Figures 9 and 10, page 15) in which the median nitrate concentration in groundwater for each year was utilized in a simple trend analysis, these data also indicated that there was no clear trend after 2000.
 However, there are still areas in Nebraska where the median nitrate concentration in groundwater is approaching the drinking water MCL of 10 mg/l.
-Another trend analysis for nitrates will be conducted in the 2016 report after three years of data have been collected from the new Network monitoring wells.
+Once the Network has been redefined, a trend analysis for nitrates will be conducted.
 There is not enough recent data statewide for atrazine, alachlor, metolachlor, or simazine to conduct any trend analyses.

 The Future.
 There has been a significant amount of time and effort expended to populate the Database and the importance of its merits cannot be emphasized enough.
 The NRDs' Statewide Groundwater Monitoring Network has been very useful and consists of many dedicated monitoring wells.
-This year's efforts to improve the Statewide Groundwater Monitoring Network with new dedicated monitoring wells with carefully considered well construction and screen placement, and emphasizing standards for sample collection and reporting should facilitate a clearer picture of Nebraska's groundwater quality.
-Also, dedicated pumps added to current and newly constructed network monitoring wells will make sampling more efficient and therefore provide more data than was collected from the network in past years.
 Continued attention and resources (i.e. local and state staff time, and funding) directed toward groundwater monitoring and implementation of the Statewide Groundwater Monitoring Network will be crucial for the successful management of Nebraska's valuable natural resource, groundwater.
+Future fertilizer application rates may need to be regulated in order to see any reduction of the nitrate concentration in groundwater.